SpenBot/foosball/notes.md

   - create and download SSH key
   - go back to SERVICES > EC2 > Running Instances
   - now hit CONNECT, copy the string in the second part
-  - replace the pem file with full path, and use sudo in your terminal to connect
+  - replace the pem file with full path, and use *sudo* in your terminal to connect `"/home/spenser/Desktop/`

   - now you are connected
     - install docker and docker compose, check the commands shit